IEvangelist/TypeScriptMakingJsTolerable/PITCHME.md

 ---
 ## TypeScript
 - October, 2012 (17 years after JavaScript)
+- A superset of JavaScript
+  - Any valid JS is also valid TS
 - Anders Hejlsberg
   - $1,000,000 signing bonus with Microsoft
 ---